 The golden rule to follow when it comes to creating content is “user experience”.
 When assessing a website or webpage, Google primarily focuses on the value and experience that a site gives users.
 In a simplistic explanation, Google then uses hundreds of factors and signals to rank this user experience, and conversely, the website.

 If the content is relevant to the user’s search, provides substantial value and is designed or laid out in a way that provides a positive experience, Google will favour such a site and reward it by ranking it higher in search results.

 Additionally, if many people view the content, discuss or share the content on social media, these are signals for Google to rank the content.

 As long as you keep user experience in mind, it will guide you on what content you should be creating and how you should be creating it.

-After creating the content, you do want to ensure it is search engine optimized so that it is indexed and ranked by Google.
-Specially, you will want to focus on what is known as “One-page Search Engine Optimization” (SEO).
+After creating the content, you do want to ensure it is search engine optimised so that it is indexed and ranked by Google.
+Specially, you will want to focus on what is known as “On-page Search Engine Optimisation (SEO)”.

-To help you out on that, you can check out this article on essential search engine optimization you should be doing for your website.
+To help you out on that, you can check out this article on essential search engine optimisation you should be doing for your website.